pmaier983/detective-ml/README.md

 - Simply push to main or update the [repo](https://github.com/pmaier983/detective-ml).
 Cloudflare pages is configured to watch!

+## Questions

+- [ ] Whats on the back of the cards?
+- [ ] Should we save your chat history?
+What does returning to a suspect do?
+- [ ] Can you lose?
+What does [Give up] do?
+- [ ] How important is time (the exact time you speak to someone...)

 ## TODO

 - [x] purchase DetectiveML.com